Skip to main content

 Expanding Impact Through Wing 2 Wing

 Both Wing 2 Wing and Ascend WV are also closely connected with the Brad D. Smith and Alys Smith Outdoor Economic Development Collaborative (OEDC).
 The OEDC aims to leverage the state’s outdoor assets to drive economic growth, inspire and educate the next generation, and empower residents to capitalize on West Virginia's natural resources.
-Through various programs and initiatives, such as Ascend WV, the Brad and Alys Smith OEDC has enacted positive change, attracting hundreds of remote workers to the Mountain State while providing grants and resources to support local education, business development, and community projects.

 Board Memberships and Ventures

-He joined Amazon's board of directors in September 2023 and also serves on the board’s Audit Committee, bringing his extensive experience in technology and business to one of the world's largest companies.
-Smith still remains a board member of Humana, where he contributes to shaping strategies in healthcare and wellness, leveraging his background in business innovation.
-He also serves as a board advisor for DignifiHealth, a healthcare technology company, where his expertise supports the intersection of technology and healthcare delivery.
+Smith joined Amazon's board of directors in September 2023 and also serves on the board’s Audit Committee, bringing his extensive experience in technology and business to one of the world's largest companies.
+He also serves as Board Advisor for DignifiHealth, a healthcare technology company, where his expertise supports the intersection of technology and healthcare delivery.
+In 2025, Brad was elected to the JPMorgan Chase Board of Directors , stating, “I am honored to join the board at JPMorgan Chase, a company that shares my commitment to innovation, community development, and financial empowerment.
+I look forward to contributing to the continued success and growth of the organization, leveraging my experience to help drive meaningful impact for customers and communities worldwide.

 Education